variantstudios/wisdomwaysacupuncture.com/_posts/2015-01-02-foods-to-nourish-your-jing-an-acupuncturists-approach-to-using-chinese-medicine-nutritional-principles-for-staying-healthy.md

 Last week, I wrote about our [Jing](http://www.wisdomwaysacupuncture.com/2017/12/29/is-your-jing-depleted/), how In Chinese Medicine it’s connected to our Kidney energy, and therefore the [Water Element](/2017/12/31/water-element-its-depths-will-keep-you-balanced-in-winter/), and the season that we’re in right now: winter.

-Acupuncturists know that we want to do everything possible to avoid tapping into and therefore depleting our Jing — the root of all energy —, so this week,&nbsp; I will go into a little bit more detail on some foods you can eat to keep your Jing strong.
+Acupuncturists know that we want to do everything possible to avoid tapping into and therefore depleting our Jing — the root of all energy —, so this week,  I will go into a little bit more detail on some foods you can eat to keep your Jing strong.

-While Acupuncture theory believes that there is no such thing as having too much Jing, and&nbsp; therefore that all of us can benefit from eating the right foods; please remember that there is never one food or food type that is right for everyone!
+While Acupuncture theory believes that there is no such thing as having too much Jing, and  therefore that all of us can benefit from eating the right foods; please remember that there is never one food or food type that is right for everyone!

-You are all different, and some of the foods in this email are completely inappropriate depending on your own diagnosis.&nbsp; If you’re my patient, you should know what you’re diagnosis is, so follow the guidelines accordingly.
+You are all different, and some of the foods in this email are completely inappropriate depending on your own diagnosis.
+If you’re my patient, you should know what you’re diagnosis is, so follow the guidelines accordingly.

 <div>If you&rsquo;re confused about what you need, you can still nourish your jing simply by eating foods that will strengthen your digestive organs (refer back to my Earth Element/Late Summer blog entries), thereby enabling them to get the most nutrients out of your food as possible, which will prevent you from depleting your jing.</div>